bryance-oyang/websocket_ctube/README.md

-# Websocket Ctube
+# WebSocket Ctube
-`ws_ctube` is a barebones, header-only library to make it easy for a running C/C++ program to share data with webpages in real-time and in a non-blocking manner (a simple WebSocket broadcast server).
-The intended use case is for high performance C/C++ code to be able to display its data in web browsers while actively running.
+`websocket_ctube` is a barebones, header-only library to enable a high performance C/C++ program to share its data with webpages in real-time while actively running (a threaded, non-blocking WebSocket broadcast server).

 Call `ws_ctube_broadcast()` to send arbitrary data to all connected browsers via the WebSocket standard.
-The main C/C++ program thread can continue to run while the network operations are handled by `ws_ctube` in separate threads.
+The main C/C++ program thread can continue to run while the network operations are handled by `websocket_ctube` in separate threads.

 Simply include `ws_ctube.h` in your project and compile with `-pthread`.

-*TLS/SSL is not yet unsupported so the browser webpage trying to connect to `ws_ctube` cannot be served with https for now (this is a security requirement imposed by the WebSocket standard)*
+*TLS/SSL is not yet unsupported so the browser webpage trying to connect to `websocket_ctube` cannot be served with https for now (this is a security requirement imposed by the WebSocket standard)*

 ## Requirements